Robyjo/Little-Bits/README.md

 ## Description
--calendar will show the countdown by each event.
+The calendar will show the countdown by each event as the user scrolls through the calendar.
--user can choose time frame on notifications example 1 week out or 3 days out ect.
+The user can choose time frame on notifications example 1 week out or 3 hours out ect.
 (group activity)
 - Doesn't have to include everything.
 Can be a quick summary of what our calendar app can be about.
 ## Stackholders and their Interests

 (group activity)